4575 Granville St rezoning application

 I understand this application is being considered under the Affordable Housing Choices Interim Rezoning Policy.
 On-line it appears this policy took effect in 2012.
 The definition of "Interim" is = provisional or temporary - why is this (outdated) policy still being used?

-Kris G asked about 3 years ago
+Kris G asked almost 4 years ago

 The Affordable Housing Choices Interim Rezoning Policy (AHC Policy), a project may be considered for rezoning if an enquiry submission was received prior to June 30, 2019, the closing date for taking in submissions under the AHC Policy.
 This application’s precursor enquiry submission was received on June 28, 2019, and can therefore be considered under the AHC Policy.